Post-Abe agenda: Suga says Japan to go carbon-free by 2050

 About 40% of Japan's carbon emissions come from power companies, and they must use more renewable sources of energy while stepping up development of technologies using hydrogen, ammonia and other carbon-free resources, experts say.

-Suga said he will speed up research and development on key technologies such as next generation solar batteries and carbon recycling.
-He also promised to “fundamentally change Japan's long-term reliance on coal-fired energy" by promoting conservation and maximizing renewables, while maintaining nuclear energy.
+Suga said he will speed up research and development of key technologies such as next generation solar batteries and carbon recycling.
+He also promised to reduce Japan's reliance on coal-fired energy by promoting conservation and maximizing renewables, while promoting nuclear energy.

+Environmental groups welcomed his announcement.
+“Carbon neutrality is no longer a lofty, faraway dream, but a necessary commitment," in line with international climate change agreements, Jennifer Morgan, Executive Director of Greenpeace International, said in a statement.

-In the immediate term, measures to curb the pandemic while reviving the economy are the top priority, Suga said.
+In the short term, Japan's top priority is to curb the pandemic while reviving the economy, Suga said.

 Turning to Japan’s biggest long-term problem, a low birthrate and shrinking population, Suga reiterated a pledge to provide insurance coverage for infertility treatments.
-He also vowed to promote paternity leaves for working fathers to ease the burden of child-rearing and home-making on working mothers.
-He also promised more for single-parent households, more than half of which are living in poverty.
+He also said he would promote paternity leaves for working fathers to ease the burden of child-rearing and home-making on working mothers.
+He promised more help for single-parent households, more than half of which are living in poverty.

 Among other highlights, Suga said: